✨Guide: Crafting Your Syllabus' AI Policy

 🖼️ The Big Picture

-When you develop and refine your student AI use policy, I recommend aligning your views on AI integration, institutional policies, departmental and field standards, and course objectives.
-I suggest that professors need to consider how students would ideally use AI to achieve their courses’ objectives, before turning to incentivizing students to use AI in those ways (or, perhaps, incentivizing them to not use AI at all).
-I discuss providing guidelines demarcating responsible AI use from AI misuse, as well as the importance of assessing students' familiarity with AI, ensuring equitable access, and providing AI training opportunities if needed.
+suggest that you need to consider how students would ideally use AI to achieve your courses’ objectives, before turning to incentivizing students to use AI in those ways (or, perhaps, incentivizing them to not use AI at all)

-Regarding your development of your professorial AI use policy, I advocate you start by clearly defining the scope of your AI use cases in connection with your course, ranging from brainstorming to using personally identifiable student data.
-I discuss a range of data use strategies, such as restricting AI use to non-student data or obtaining explicit consent when sensitive student data is involved.
-Throughout, I stress the importance of transparency and flexibility depending on the context.
+advocate you start by clearly defining the scope of your AI use cases in connection with your course, ranging from brainstorming to using personally identifiable student data

-In both cases, I provide two generic examples of AI use policies, one AI-inclusive and one AI-exclusive, that incapsulate the lessons of the guide and that can act as starter policies as you develop your own.
+In both cases, I provide two generic examples of AI use policies, one AI-inclusive and one AI-exclusive, that incapsulate the lessons of the Guide and that can act as starter policies as you develop your own.

-Subscribe to AutomatED Premium to read the rest.
+Subscribe to Premium to read the rest.

-Become a paying subscriber of AutomatED Premium to get access to this post and other subscriber-only content.
+Become a paying subscriber of AutomatED to get access to this post and other perks.

 Already a paying subscriber?
-Sign In
+Sign In.

 A subscription gets you:

-Access to Exclusive AutomatED AI Tools
+- • Access to Exclusive AI Tools